What is Grey Area Drinking?

 As a mum, I know what it’s like to be always busy, endless to-do lists and forever running around.
 There is a tendency to put ourselves last and turn to wine in order to soldier on and block out the feelings.
 However, to be there for our families we have to be there for ourselves first.
 Always make sure you eat properly, rest when you need to and take time out when necessary, even if it’s just for a few minutes.

 I know it is difficult to do without feeling guilty, but it is important.
-This is why I created the FREE Virtual Sober Retreat which is week-long mini course to help you connect with yourself, understand your needs and learn how to put yourself first without the guilt and without alcohol in the mix.
+This is why I created Get Past Your Drinking Triggers which is a course to help you connect with yourself, understand your needs and learn how to put yourself first without the guilt and without alcohol in the mix.

 Try something new.